rainierscholarsatgoogle/rainierscholarsatgoogle.github.io/roles.md

+---
+layout: page
-# Class roles and responsibilities
+title: Class roles and responsibilities
+permalink: /roles/
+---
 ## Lecturer

 The instructors for each class are responsible for the following: